 Typing Agent also includes an area where students learn to type the code for a game.
 Once they finish typing it all, they can play the game.
 Students can also learn about internet safety and social media using Agentbook, a completely walled social network that teachers can customize.

 K2 Adventure World, the interface for K-2 students, is noticeably different and more cheerful; it has larger fonts and shorter lessons.
 It starts with a non-optional lesson about how to use a computer, including mouse work, keyboard layout, using a drawing program, and so on.
 It also steps students through their lessons within the context of a story.Continue reading Show less

 Typing Agent is good for learning how to type if students are beginners.
-It leads students through the lessons in order, not allowing them to skip ahead.
-This may be frustrating for students who already know how to type well.
-However, as grade levels go up, the vocabulary difficulty in the typing passages increases, which may help keep their interest.
+It leads students through the lessons in order, but there is a box that can be unchecked to let them skip ahead.
+As grade levels go up, the vocabulary difficulty in the typing passages increases, which may help keep their interest.
 Though the content is customizable, it comes preloaded with text that's a good mix of curricular content and current events, so students will reinforce other learning as they type.

 Students can earn badges as they work through the lessons, which can be an incentive for some students.
 Since the site tracks typing speed and accuracy, along with problem keys for each student, students' lessons can be customized to give them the targeted practice they need.
 It also reinforces common blends, grade-level words, and educational knowledge.
 Typing Agent utilizes a spiraling curriculum, so they'll continue to practice what they've learned and integrate those skills into future lessons.

 Despite the rich material available on the site, there's room for improvement.
 The graphics and visuals seem a bit outdated.
 The typing lessons and games use a small percentage of the screen, which seems to be a lost opportunity.
 The text in some of the games is very hard to read or placed in an unintuitive part of the screen, which makes completing the games much more difficult.
 Also, some of the games are a bit buggy.
-With such a powerful back end with extensive customization ability, it would be nice to have seen higher-quality graphics, less buggy programming, and easier-to-read game text, especially since that is the area where students will be doing their learning.Continue reading Show less
+With such a powerful back end with extensive customization ability, it would be nice to have seen higher-quality graphics, less buggy games, and easier-to-read game text, especially since that is the area where students will be doing their learning.Continue reading Show less